-This guide to public school funding in DC explains how the District funds its traditional and public charter school districts, or local education agencies (LEAs), as well as how LEAs allocate funding to individual schools within their systems.
+This guide to public school funding in DC explains how the District funds its traditional public schools and public charter school districts, or local education agencies (LEAs), as well as how LEAs allocate funding to individual schools within their systems.
 Residents’ experiences can help inform policymakers’ school funding decisions.
-Look for sections titled “Use Your Voice!” located throughout the guide for opportunities to use your voice to influence how DC policymakers and top education officials fund public schools.
+Look for the megaphone icon located throughout the guide for opportunities to use your voice to influence how DC policymakers and top education officials fund public schools.

 Table of Contents